reserved space

 To be added perhaps ...

-• A directory of a few Buddhist groups I know personally - the latest edition of the Buddhist Society directory contains details of 340 Buddhist groups in the UK (complete with email addresses and URLs!).
+• A directory of a few Buddhist groups I know personally - the latest edition of the Buddhist Society's The Buddhist Directory contains details of hundreds of Buddhist groups in the UK (complete with email addresses and URLs).
 See above for a link to a large database.
 I think mine will be more modest ;-)

 • Potted histories of some Buddhist masters.
 For now, please refer to an article on Teachers